 Rolling Hills Estates is a “general law city” and provides services to the public as mandated by the California State Government Code.
 As provided by state law, our City’s legislative body is the City Council, comprised of five residents elected at large on a non-partisan ballot to serve four-year overlapping terms.
 On an annual basis, one member is selected by the Council to serve as Mayor.
-Regular City Council meets are held on the second and fourth Tuesday of each month at 7:00 p.m. in the City Hall Council Chambers.
-The City’s municipal elections are held on the first Tuesday in November of odd-numbered years.
+Regular City Council meetings are held on the second and fourth Tuesday of each month at 7:00 p.m. in the City Hall Council Chambers.

 The City Council is often called upon to make technical decisions on a variety of issues.
 Assisting and advising the Council in this duty are the Planning Commission and the Parks and Activities Commission.